The Treasure of the Sierra Madre (film): Plot

 In 1925, in the Mexican town of Tampico, labor contractor Pat McCormick recruits Fred C. Dobbs and Bob Curtin, two broke American drifters, as roughnecks to help construct oil derricks for $8 per day.
 When the project is completed and the men return to Tampico, McCormick skips out without paying them.

 All but penniless, the pair encounter an old man named Howard in a flophouse.
 A loquacious ex-miner, he talks to them about gold prospecting and the perils of striking it rich.
 Dobbs and Curtin run into McCormick at a cantina and collect their back wages after a bar fight.
 When Dobbs hits a small jackpot in the lottery, he, Curtin and Howard have enough money to buy supplies to go prospecting in the interior.

 Departing Tampico by train, the trio helps repulse a bandit attack led by their leader, Gold Hat.
 North of Durango, they head into the remote Sierra Madre mountains, where Howard proves to be the hardiest and most knowledgeable of them.
 After several days of arduous travel, he spots gold that the others had missed.

 The men toil under harsh conditions, eventually amassing a fortune through placer mining.
-But as the gold piles up, Dobbs becomes increasingly distrustful of the other two.
+As the gold piles up, Dobbs becomes increasingly distrustful of the other two.
 The men agree to divide their diggings immediately and hide their shares.

 On a supply trip to Durango, Curtin is spotted making purchases by a curious Texan named Cody.
 Cody trails Curtin back to the encampment.
 When he confronts the three men, they lie about what they are doing, but he is not fooled.
 He boldly proposes to join their outfit and share only in any future takings.
 Howard, Curtin and Dobbs discuss it and vote to kill him.
 Just as they announce their verdict, pistols in hand, Gold Hat and his bandits arrive, claiming to be federales.
 After a tense standoff, a gunfight ensues and Cody is killed.
 A troop of genuine federales suddenly appears and pursues Gold Hat and his gang.
 The three prospectors examine Cody's personal effects.
 A loving letter from his wife reveals that he was trying to provide for his family.
 Moved, Howard and Curtin agree to give part of their share to Cody's family, but Dobbs declines to follow suit.